LujainAlthobaiti/I2C_Connected/README.md

   ![circle](Circle.png)

    First: I2C Connections:
-     By using this Link you will be able to find the connection you need:
+    You can find the connection you need by utilizing this Link:
        [Link](https://www.tinkercad.com/things/dPemnou0diO-serial-communication-between-two-arduino)

    Second: Arduino 1 (Button) Connections: